kilianc/mozzarella/README.md

 ## How it works

-This library allows you to use a subscribe through selectors approach to connect your components to the store.
+This library allows you to use a *"subscribe through selectors"* approach, to connect your components to the store.

-The implementation is very simple, it's [60LOC]() and all it does is running all the selectors used by your components and determine when to call `setState` to trigger a re-render.
+The implementation is very simple ([60LOC](src/create-store.ts)) and all it does is run all the selectors used by your components and determine when to call `setState` to trigger a re-render.

 ## Example with pure functional components